 If we have a strength, it is in recognizing when we are well within our cycle of competence and when we are approaching the perimeter.
 Predicting the long term economics of companies that operate in fast-changing industries is simply far beyond our perimeter.
 If others claim predictive skills in those industries—and seem to have claims validated by the behaviour of the stock market we neither envy not emulate them.
 Instead, we just stick with what we understand.
 If we stray, we will have done so inadvertently, not because we got restless and substituted hope for rationality.

-Unlike Williams, Buffett can’t be called out on strikes if he resists pitches that are barely in the strike zone.
+Unlike Williams, Buffett can’t be called “out” on strikes if he resists pitches that are barely in the strike zone.
 He can, quite literally, wait for the perfect pitch—looking at thousands of different investments before finding one that is just right.
-That explains why he bats pretty close to 1.0 while Williams had to settle for less.